AB1848/AB1848/README.md

 - 👋 Hi, I’m @AB1848
 - 👀 I’m interested in software and web development
-- 🌱 I’m currently learning C# using asp.netcore
+- 🌱 I’m java programer
 - 💞️ I’m looking to collaborate on developing any enterprise level software .
-- 📫 How to reach me aashish bhandari in facebook and ab_1848 in instagram
+- 📫 reach me at : aashish bhandari in facebook and ab_1848 in instagram

 <!---
 AB1848/AB1848 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.